-- 1 Enter system setup, select Boot Sequence from the System group (see "System Setup Options" on page 98). - 2 Press <Enter> to access the menu. - NOTE: Write down your current boot sequence in case you want to restore it. - 3 Press the up- and down-arrow keys to highlight the appropriate Boot Sequence option. - 4 Press the U or D keys to move the option up or down in the boot sequence. - Press <Enter> to Save the changes or <Esc> to Cancel.
+- Enter system setup (see "Entering System Setup" on page 113). - Use the arrow keys to highlight the Boot Sequence menu option and press <Enter> to access the menu. - NOTE: Write down your current boot sequence in case you want to restore it. - Press the up- and down-arrow keys to move through the list of devices. - Press the spacebar to enable or disable a device (enabled devices have a checkmark). - Press plus (+) or minus (-) to move a selected device up or down the list.

-Clearing Forgotten Passwords and CMOS Settings
+Clearing Forgotten Passwords